Torlyers/Torlyers.github.io/_includes/posts/2019-01-30-ai-write-up-01/en.md

 Here's the problem.
 While blending behaviors, some outputs are "natrually" if lower weight because of algorithm and parameters.
 I consider that we should make sure that all the outputs we want to blend should be distributed the same range, or the weights are meaningless.
 It's difficult to change algorithms to make sure they have output in similar range.
 Maybe we can interpolate them in to a proper range while blending.

+About the number of followers,

+About changing leaders,

 ## Appendix

 [Click to download the Game](/assets/A09_Zhitao.zip)